christiancannata/agrispesa/wp-content/plugins/cookie-law-info/readme.txt

 === CookieYes | GDPR Cookie Consent & Compliance Notice (CCPA Ready) ===
 Contributors: webtoffee, cookieyesdev
 Donate link: https://www.cookieyes.com/
-Tags: GDPR, CCPA, cookie notice, DSGVO, RGPD, LGPD, PIPEDA, POPIA, cookies , cookie law, cookie consent, Opt-in, cookie policy, privacy, compliance
+Tags: GDPR, CPRA, cookie notice, DSGVO, RGPD, LGPD, PIPEDA, POPIA, cookies , cookie law, cookie consent, Opt-in, cookie policy, privacy, compliance
 Requires at least: 5.0.0
 Tested up to: 6.1
 Requires PHP: 5.6
-Stable tag: 3.0.6
+Stable tag: 3.0.8
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Easily set up cookie notice, cookie policy and get GDPR cookie compliance.
-Supports GDPR (DSGVO, RGPD), LGPD, CCPA, CNIL, and POPIA.
+Supports GDPR (DSGVO, RGPD), LGPD, CCPA/CPRA, CNIL, and POPIA.

 == Description ==

 The CookieYes GDPR Cookie Consent plugin will assist you in making your website GDPR (RGPD, DSVGO) compliant by adding a cookie banner to your site.
-Additionally, this GDPR WordPress plugin also supports cookie compliance with the LGPD of Brazil, CNIL of France, and the California Consumer Privacy Act (CCPA) which is a state statute intended to enhance privacy rights and consumer protection for residents of California.
+Additionally, this GDPR WordPress plugin also supports cookie compliance with the LGPD of Brazil, CNIL of France, and the California Consumer Privacy Act (CCPA/CPRA) which is a state statute intended to enhance privacy rights and consumer protection for residents of California.

 The plugin is one of the best WordPress GDPR cookie compliance plugins as it comes with a host of features some of which are listed below.